Dr. Namji C. Kim

 Namji Kim is an active pedagogue in chamber music, piano, and music theory.
 Her activities have included preparing students at the Manhattan School of Music for the doctoral examinations in Music History and Theory, preparing piano students for the Juilliard School’s entrance auditions, chamber musicians, and teaching piano.
 In 1994, she was a visiting artist at Yonsei University in Seoul (Korea) where she gave a series of lecture recitals.

-Dr. Namji C. Kim is an Associate Professor of Music at the University of Wisconsin-Eau Claire and teaches applied piano and class piano.
+Dr. Namji C. Kim is a Professor of Music at the University of Wisconsin-Eau Claire and teaches applied piano and class piano.
 Before joining the keyboard division faculty at the University of Wisconsin-Eau Claire, Ms. Kim served on music faculties of Graceland University of Iowa and the University of Wisconsin-Green Bay.
 In addition to her teaching and performing, she frequently adjudicates competitions throughout the Wisconsin area.